 With the Oct.
 2 vice presidential debate quickly approaching, many people are looking for ways to get more involved in the political process.

-To help facilitate interest and participation in the debate and election, the Richard A. Gephardt Institute for Public Service is coordinating an all-day, campus-wide voter registration drive Sept.
+To help facilitate interest and participation in the debate and election, the Gephardt Institute for Public Service is coordinating an all-day, campus-wide voter registration drive on Thursday, Sept.
 18.

-• Farrell Learning and Teaching Center at the School of Medicine, 10 a.m.-2 p.m.
+Farrell Learning and Teaching Center at the Medical School: 10 a.m.-2 p.m.

 Law School cafe: 10 a.m.-2 p.m.

 School of Social Work commons: 10 a.m.-2 p.m.

 Olin Business School main entrance: 10 a.m.-2 p.m.

 United States citizens who will be 18 or older on Nov.
 4 are eligible to vote, and should bring a photo ID and one additional form of identification in order to register on Sept.
 18. A Washington University student ID is acceptable.

 For media assistance please contact: